 - Add the chopped garlic, chilli, onion, grated ginger & 1/2 tsp salt.
 Cook for a 6-7 minutes.

 - Add the spices and cook on medium low heat for another 6-7 minutes.

 - Put the chopped sweet potato and carrot into the pan and stir to coat in the spices.
 Add the lentils and stir again.
 Pour on enough water to cover the whole lot and taste it for salt.
 Add more salt to taste.

 - Add 1 tin coconut milk and leave for another 10 minutes.

 - Turn off the heat and leave the curry to stand and increase in flavour.

-- Change anything you want in this recipe.
+- Change this recipe to suit your ingredients.
 Use different vegetables, different herbs or different spices to whip up a delicious curry.